Antrim Grammar School: Modernisation

 In September 2001, after several years of planning and preparation, a £7.5 million refurbishment and rebuilding programme commenced at Antrim Grammar School.
 The programme was completed in January 2004.
 There were several phases to the work undertaken by the NEELB, McCombe Brothers, Samuel Stevenson & Sons; and Williams & Shaw.
 After completion, every department now has access to Interactive whiteboards and Information Technology cluster areas.

 The school now has a new multi-purpose Learning Resource Centre, with its computing and library facilities.
 The school also received a new lecture theatre.

 In 2015, Parkhall College commenced construction on their new building and facilities.
 Mainly completed in 2018, this included new pitches and a new entrance to the schools.
 This affected Antrim Grammar and has made traffic in the school more organised, as well as providing a new car park for teachers and pupils.
 Antrim Grammar also shares joint access to some of the pitches.
 However, over the 2019/20 academic year, Antrim Grammar and Parkhall have two new multi-purpose pitches, situated on the site of the old Parkhall school.

 In January 2021, Antrim Grammar confirmed the completion of three new modular classrooms which were built to accommodate the increased demand for places at the school.
 Other refurbishments completed were the renovation of the ICT suite.

+Sports

+In July 2024, Antrim Grammar School's rugby team embarked on a two-week tour of South Africa led by staff and attended by notable players such as Jack McNeilly, Eoin Byrne, Jake Quigley, Adomas Blazauskas, Liam McMullan, and Noah Smyth.
+A highlight of the tour was the 1st XV’s thrilling 10-7 victory, with an undefeated record of three wins out of three matches.
+Jamie Orr, director of rugby at Antrim Grammar School said “Getting the opportunity to play in the backyard of the Rugby World Champions will be an invaluable experience for our players,”.

+The 1st XV of Antrim Grammar School then progressed to win the Danske Bank Schools' Trophy on March 6th 2025, the teams first 1st XV trophy since being established in 1974.